efraimpc89/performance_challenge3/README.md

 *NOTE: The results of the tests will be displayed on console.

+IMPORTANT: If you wish to modify the quantity and frequency of executions you should modify the respective yml file on the following section/variables:

+		phases:
+			- duration: 1
+			arrivalRate: 1

 ## Contact

 If you have any questions, feel free to send me an email: